henichole/eCommerce-Project/cleaning_data.md

              ('9184677', 0, 0, 0, 0.0, 0.0, 0.0),
              ('GGOEGALJ057912', 0, 0, 0, 0.0, 0.0, 0.0),
              ('GGOEYAXR066128', 0, 0, 0, 0.0, 0.0, 0.0);
+3.

+           SELECT
+	         TO_CHAR(TO_TIMESTAMP(visitStartTime), 'YYYY-MM-DD HH24:MI:SS')
+	         AS readable_datetime
+	         FROM analytics;

+--it worked perfectly fine, however, after I tried to pull the tables out again, the format is still in its original form.
+I used ALTER:

+           ALTER TABLE analytics
+               ADD COLUMN formatted_visit_start_time TIMESTAMP;
+--However, I pulled the analytics table again, and received error feedback:
+ERROR:  column "formatted_visit_start_time" of relation "analytics" already exists SQL state: 42701

+--To prevent further complications, I had to do this:

+               UPDATE analytics
+               SET formatted_visit_start_time = TO_TIMESTAMP(visitStartTime);
+               ALTER TABLE analytics

+--Then same logic as deleting the duplicates, I dropped the original column:

+               DROP COLUMN visitStartTime;
+               ALTER TABLE analytics
+               RENAME COLUMN formatted_visit_start_time TO visitStartTime;

+--I received error message, unfortunately I decided to redo all the timstamp thing in order to avoid further complications:
+ERROR:  cached plan must not change result type
+SQL state: 0A000